kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 ### §93.57   General rules: All segments.

-\(a\) Each person operating an aircraft to, from, or on an airport within the Anchorage, Alaska, Terminal Area shall operate that aircraft according to the rules set forth in this section and §[[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.59   General rules: International segment.|§93.59]], 93.61, 93.63, 93.65, 93.67, or 93.68 as applicable, unless otherwise authorized or required by ATC.
+\(a\) Each person operating an aircraft to, from, or on an airport within the Anchorage, Alaska, Terminal Area shall operate that aircraft according to the rules set forth in this section and [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.59   General rules: International segment.|§§93.59]], 93.61, 93.63, 93.65, 93.67, or 93.68 as applicable, unless otherwise authorized or required by ATC.

 \(b\) Each person operating an airplane within the Anchorage, Alaska Terminal Area shall conform to the flow of traffic depicted on the appropriate aeronautical charts.